Flank/flank-dashboard/metrics/firebase/docs/analysis/02_firebase_metrics_aggregation.md

 The [FieldValue.increment](https://firebase.google.com/docs/reference/js/firebase.firestore.FieldValue#static-increment) method gives the ability to increment (or decrement) numeric values directly in the database.

 Keep in mind, that documents are still limited to a [sustained write limit](https://firebase.google.com/docs/firestore/quotas#soft_limits).
+Although it has limits for document writes to 1 per second as a default soft limit, we can increase this number to 500 by creating the [indexed field](https://firebase.google.com/docs/firestore/query-data/indexing).

 Pros:
 - Easy to implement.
-- Not much code is required to implement.
+- Requires less code to implement compared to transactions.
 - Provide a solution to prevent concurrent edit problem.

 Cons: